ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/music-gurus-rockschool-prize.markdown

   \ students and experience the full learning journey for drums!"
 section3-content: "<p>Get ready, because NME AAA is partnering with them to give 3\
   \ lucky winners the chance of winning a Rockschool video course of their choice\
-  \ including a 1-2-1 personal online lesson from an expert teacher worth £100 each!<p/>\r\
+  \ and 3 personal online lessons from an expert teacher worth £100 each!<p/>\r\n\r\
-  \n\r\n<p>Sounds amazing, right?
+  \n<p>Sounds amazing, right?
 Don’t miss out on this amazing opportunity and enter\
   \ below for a chance to win!</p> \r\n\r\n<p>Good luck!</p>"
-entry-title: "Win a Rockschool Drums online video course and personal lessons on MusicGurus\
+entry-title: "Win a Rockschool Drums online video course and 3 personal lessons on\
-  \ worth £100 each!"
+  \ MusicGurus worth £100 each!"
 entry-content: "<p>Enter the draw to win a Rockschool Drums online video course and\
-  \ personal lessons on MusicGurus by completing the form below before 23:59 on 11/04/2018.</p>"
+  \ 3 personal lessons on MusicGurus by completing the form below before 23:59 on\
+  \ 11/04/2018.</p>"
 has-winner: false
-prize-description: "A Rockschool video course of their choice including a 1-2-1 personal\
+prize-description: "A Rockschool video course of their choice and 3 personal online\
-  \ online lesson from an expert teacher worth £100 each!"
+  \ lessons from an expert teacher worth £100 each!"
 special-conditions: "The £100 depends on the selection of the course that the winner\
   \ chooses."
 ---